 - You can push your event notification to Cloudwatch

-- You can trigger Lambda function for success or failure notification
+- You can trigger the Lambda function for success or failure notification

 - You can manage your job dependencies using AWS Glue

-- AWS Glue is the perfect choice if you want to create data catalog and push your data to Redshift spectrum
+- AWS Glue is the perfect choice if you want to create a data catalog and push your data to the Redshift spectrum

-Disadvantages of exporting DynamoDB to S3 using AWS Glue of this approach:
+Disadvantages of Connecting DynamoDB to S3 using AWS Glue

 - AWS Glue service is still in an early stage and not mature enough for complex logic